kvc0/rmemstore/README.md

 aware data structure store, which means you can store maps of maps - and the server knows what that means.

 It is fast now, however. `rmemstore` uses the new Sieve eviction strategy when pressed to eviction.
-With a 10:1 read:write ratio, 2 threads on my 11 year old Intel i5 server are capable of over 3.3 million operations per second.
+With a 10:1 read:write ratio, 2 threads on an 11 year old Intel i5 server are capable of over 3.3 million operations per second.
 Even while being pushed to eviction.

 `rmemstore` is built on "safe" Rust code.
 It doesn't rely on subtle tricks to get speed.
 It does use standard